 - Improve your onboarding process

 Your onboarding process should prepare any new employees to fit into your company culture, take on the demands of the job, and learn any necessary skills or information to do it successfully.
-Ideally, this happens with one on one mentorship from the person leaving the position or for someone more senior in the organization.
+This can take the form of one on one mentorship from the person leaving the position or for someone more senior in the organization, or multiple conversations with existing employees planned for the new recruit to quickly build a network and grasp important cultural elements.

 After the onboarding process, don’t forget to follow up and make sure this person is prepared and understands your team’s goals.
 Their learning and development are crucial for creating long-term value to you and your company.